chriscuchetto/10-Profile-Generator/README.md

 Should reading instructions for installation.

 ##Tests
-Run npm test in the terminal and answered the prompts and profile is generated for team member.
+Run node index.js in the terminal and answered the prompts and profile is generated for team member.